Raku/mu/misc/gsoc-2014/ideas.md

 MoarVM has a relatively efficient bytecode interpreter, but as yet no JIT.
-Create a working (though not necessarily complete) JIT for at least one CPU on at least one supported OS, refactoring the interpreter as needed to allow the JIT to work seemlessly, efficiently, and correctly.
+Create a working (though not necessarily complete) JIT for at least one CPU on at least one supported OS, refactoring the interpreter as needed to allow the JIT to work seamlessly, efficiently, and correctly.

 Possible mentors: ???